Also known as a contract’s value, notional value is calculated by multiplying the size of the contract by the current price

 Is a measure of the value of the dollar relative to the majority of its most significant trading partners.
 The index is calculated by factoring in the exchange rates of six major world currencies: the euro, Japanese yen, Canadian dollar, British pound, Swedish krona, and Swiss franc.

-A measure of an option’s sensitivity to a 1% change in implied volatility.
-For example, if a long option has a vega of 0.04, a 1% increase in implied volatility will increase the option premium by $4 on an option with a 100 multiplier.
+A measure of an options contract’s sensitivity to a one percentage point change in implied volatility.
+For example, if a long option has a vega of 0.04, a one percentage point increase in implied volatility will increase the options premium by $4 per contract.

-The amount of uncertainty or risk of changes in a security’s value.
-This concept is all based on supply and demand for options.
-Higher demand for options (buying calls or puts), will lead to higher vol as the premium increases.
-Low demand or selling of options will result in lower vol. Vol in its basic form is how much the market anticipates the price to move or fluctuate.
+Volatility (vol) is the amount of uncertainty or risk of changes in a security’s value.
+This concept is based on supply and demand for options.
+Higher demand for options (buying calls or puts) will lead to higher vol as the premium increases.
+Low demand or selling of options will result in lower vol. Vol in its basic form is how much the market anticipates the price may move or fluctuate.

 Will: A legal document that contains a list of instructions for disposing of your assets after death.
 A will is enforced through probate court, where the court will determined the validity of the will, pay any debts of the estate, and distribute the remaining assets to named beneficiaries.
 Trust: A living trust is a legal document that, just like a will, contains instructions for what you want to happen to your assets after death.
 Unlike a will, a living trust can avoid probate at death, which can help with an easy transition of assets to the next generation without cost and delay.
 Most advisors feel a trust allows for better control of your assets, may add protections such as providing for underage and adult children, asset protection, and preventing the court from controlling your assets if you become incapacitated.
 Source: Mercer Advisors